segmentio/asm/README.md

 ## Maintenance

-Generation of the assembly code is managed with [AVO](https://github.com/mmcloughlin/avo), and orchestrated by a Makefile which helps maintainers rebuild the assembly source code when the AVO files are modified.
+The assembly code is generated with [AVO](https://github.com/mmcloughlin/avo), and orchestrated by a Makefile which helps maintainers rebuild the assembly source code when the AVO files are modified.